ssparna/PHUSE-EU-Connect-SM15/README.md

 - FreeSimpleGUI

 ### How to use
-1. Download the Project
+1. Download the project
-2. Create a Virtual environment
+2. Create a virtual environment
     ```{batch}
     path\to\project python -m venv venv
     path\to\project venv\Scripts\activate